Neighborhood Well-Being in a Neoliberal Age

 Yale University Press

 The decline of America’s industrial cities has been well charted.
 Less well understood is what is happening as some of those cities are coming back.
-The effects of that resurgence are complicated, as Joseph Margulies illustrates convincingly in Changing Places: The Battle for the American City.
+The effects of that resurgence are complicated, as Joseph Margulies illustrates convincingly in Not For Sale: Neighborhood Well-Being in a Neoliberal Age .
 In it, he introduces us to Olneyville, a neighborhood in Providence, Rhode Island, whose story captures the tensions at work in cities across the country.

 Olneyville has struggled with job loss and disinvestment, crime and over-policing, environmental degradation and crumbling infrastructure, and all of the ways in which social capital has been eroded as a result.
 But over the past few decades, efforts to reverse that decline have drawn together residents, non-profits, the public sector, donors, and corporations to engage in community building.
 In many ways, these “congenial partnerships” have made a difference and have brought much-needed resources to Olneyville.
 The community is healthier and safer, and residents can point to improvements in the schools, streets, parks, and housing which, if they can be sustained, would point to an urban success story.